ThirVondukr/passlib/docs/password_hash_api.rst

         * if a ``kwd`` argument has an incorrect type.
         * if an algorithm-specific required ``kwd`` is not provided.

-    *(Note that the name of this method is a misnomer: nearly all password hashes use an irreversible cryptographic digest, rather than a reversible cipher. see* :issue:`21` *).*

     .. versionchanged:: 1.6
         Hashes now raise :exc:`TypeError` if a required keyword is missing, rather than :exc:`ValueError` like in previous releases; in order